Blychro/Mario-Kart-Double-Dash-Music-Mod/README.md

 I do not own the game nor do I own any of the music.
 All rights go to Nintendo.

 Use the arc extractor and arc pack programs to deconstruct and reconstruct the Double Dash .iso respectively.
-After deconstructing the .iso, replace the res file in root folder with the one provided and reconstruct the iso.
+After deconstructing the .iso, replace the AudioRes file in root folder with the one provided and reconstruct the iso.
 From there it should run with the modded music.